wp-plugins/wp-auto-featured-image/readme.txt

 Yes, there is option from admin to set.

 == Changelog ==
+= 1.3 =
+* Bug Fix, WHITE blank screen when choosing image for featured image from plugin panel.

 = 1.2 =
 * Bug Fix [Featured Image Return To Default When making Changes to Content]